C3-Zally/scrapy-google-covid/README.md

 In the branch `mt-scrapy`, Install the requirements:

+Execute the env and install the requirements.
 ```
 python3 -m venv venv
+source venv/bin/activate
 pip3 install -r requirements.txt
 ```

-Execute the env, open the folder `gcovid` and run the scrapy
+Open the folder `gcovid` and run the scrapy
 ```
-source venv/bin/activate
 cd gcovid
 rm dist/response.json | scrapy crawl spider_google
 ```